Overview

 Other components that may appear:

-- Performance Bonus / Variable Pay: Taxable; deducted TDS on disbursement month
+- Performance Bonus / Variable Pay: taxable, with TDS deducted in the disbursement month

-- Medical Allowance: Up to ₹15,000/year tax-exempt under old regime (with bills); fully taxable under new regime
+- Medical Allowance: up to ₹15,000/year tax-exempt under the old regime (with bills), fully taxable under the new regime

-- Transport/Conveyance Allowance: Fully taxable for salaried employees post-2018 (standard deduction of ₹50,000 replaced these)
+- Transport/Conveyance Allowance: fully taxable for salaried employees post-2018 (the standard deduction of ₹50,000 replaced these)

-- Mobile and Internet Reimbursement: Tax-exempt for actual expenses with bills; part of salary if paid without bills
+- Mobile and Internet Reimbursement: tax-exempt for actual expenses with bills, otherwise treated as part of salary

 Step 3: Understand Deductions

 The deductions section shows everything subtracted from your gross salary to arrive at net take-home.
-These are not voluntary — they are either statutory obligations or authorised deductions.
+These aren't voluntary.
+They're either statutory obligations or authorised deductions.

 EPF (Employee Provident Fund):

-- Employee contributes 12% of basic salary + dearness allowance each month
+- Employee contributes 12% of basic salary plus dearness allowance each month

 - Employer matches 12%: 3.67% goes to EPF, 8.33% (capped at ₹1,250/month) goes to EPS (Employees' Pension Scheme)

-- Employee's contribution qualifies for Section 80C deduction (up to ₹1.5 lakh combined with other 80C investments)
+- The employee's contribution qualifies for Section 80C deduction (up to ₹1.5 lakh combined with other 80C investments)

 - Interest on EPF balance is tax-free up to contributions of ₹2.5 lakh/year (₹5 lakh for government employees)

 TDS (Tax Deducted at Source): The employer is obligated to deduct income tax at source from your salary and remit it to the government.
-The process:
+Here's the process:

-- Employer projects your total annual income (salary + any declared other income)
+- Employer projects your total annual income (salary plus any declared other income)

 - Applies tax slab rates to compute annual tax